open-slicer/cell/docs/locketd.md

 #### Response

 You'll receive an application/json response body.
-The data key will be a string representing the address at which you can access the Locket: `domainOrIP:port`.
+The `data` will be a string representing the address at which you can access the Locket: `domainOrIP:port`.

 ### Registering a Locket